LINWEN607/congregate/runbooks/airgapped-migration-usage.md

 #### Automated bulk import example

+- Make sure all project exports and their `_artifact.tar.gz` files are in the *downloads* folder w/ `ps-user:ps-user` permissions
-This is a `bash` script example for migrating all project export files within a folder:
+- Example `bash` script to migrate all project export files within a folder:

 ```bash
 for f in /path/to/downloaded/project/exports/*; do if [[ "$f" == *_artifact.tar.gz ]]; then curl --request POST \